hankbao/libreboot/docs/install/index.md

 *keymap* can be one of several keymaps that keyboard supports (there are quite a few), which affects the keyboard layout configuration that is used in GRUB.
-It doesn\'t matter which ROM image you choose here, as far as the keymap in GNU+Linux is concerned.
+It doesn't matter which ROM image you choose here, as far as the keymap in GNU+Linux is concerned.

 Keymaps are named appropriately according to each keyboard layout